SARATH THARAYILST

 This is not a theory.
 It has been observed inside living brains.

-In a landmark 2006 functional MRI study at Emory University, neuroscientist Dr. Drew Westen placed thirty fiercely committed partisan men inside brain scanners during the 2004 U.S. Presidential election.
+In a 2006 fMRI study at Emory University, neuroscientist Dr. Drew Westen placed thirty committed partisan men inside brain scanners during the 2004 U.S. Presidential election.
 Each subject was shown information that directly contradicted claims made by their preferred candidate.

 The regions of the brain most associated with reasoning showed no increased activity.
 The partisans were not reasoning their way to their positions.
 The brain activity that did occur was in the circuits governing emotion, conflict resolution, and the avoidance of painful feelings.

 Then something critical happened.
 When they successfully rationalized away the threatening information and exonerated their candidate, the brain's reward circuits released dopamine.
-Dismissing facts felt good.
-Neurologically good.
-As good, chemically, as food or confirmation from a friend.

-The amygdala, the brain's threat-detection region, also plays a direct role.
-Research indicates it shows heightened baseline activation in highly partisan individuals when processing political information, meaning the threat response fires earlier, at lower thresholds, and more intensely.
-In practical terms: a political story about the opposition is experienced as a survival threat before it is experienced as information.
+The amygdala, the brain's threat-detection region, plays a direct additional role.
+Research shows it has heightened baseline activation in highly partisan individuals when processing political information.

 The Infrastructure of Mind Control